Turner’s “Short-Fuse Sallee”

 North American, P-51D-5NA (Mustang), Serial number 44-13561

 Flown by the commander of the 356th FS, Maj.
-Richard Eugene Turner, an ace with 19 aerial victories (11 kills + 8 damaged)[2], plus at least 1 V-1 rocket destroyed.
+Richard Eugene Turner, an ace with 19 aerial victories (11 kills + 8 damaged)[2], Plus 8 strafing kills, plus at least 1 V-1 rocket destroyed.

 The illustration above shows what airplane 44-13561 looked like not long after Maj.Turner scored his 11th aerial victory on July 30th, 1944.
 Note the 19.5 victory markings in the form of white swastikas over a black rectangle painted on the fuselage, the last marking was likely a “half swastika” (possibly representing Turner’s V-1 bomb kill).

 P-51D with a serial number 44-13561 was flown by Maj.
 R.Turner in summer and autumn of 1944.
 He stopped flying it around the 7th of October that year when his tour of duty came to an end, by which time Turner completed 94 combat missions and submitted 21 victory claims[1].
-This airplane was named ‘Sort-fuse Sallee’, as a reference to Turner’s girlfriend and it’s interesting to note that when Turner’s relations with his woman have deteriorated during his leave, Turner named his following Mustang simply “Short-Fuse”, minus the “Sallee”.
+This airplane was named ‘Sort-fuse Sallee’, as a reference to Turner’s girlfriend whose name was presumably Sallee.
+It’s interesting to note that when Turner’s relations with his girlfriend deteriorated during his leave in USA, Turner named his following Mustang simply “Short-Fuse”, dropping the name “Sallee”.
 44-13561 was Turner’s first “bubble top” Mustang, but the name “Short-Fuse Sallee” was actually not new, it was inherited from Turner’s previous Mustang, a P-51B which was responsible for most of the victories displayed on the side of Turner’s subsequent airplanes.
 At least one of those victories however, Turner’s 11th to be more specific - his last aerial victory, was achieved from behind the controls of 44-13561:

 Jul 30, 1 x Me-109, 30 miles south of Caumont (France)[2]